BillyDM/awesome-audio-dsp/OPEN_SOURCE_PLUGINS_AND_SOFTWARE.md

 - [`Vital`] - An incredibly powerful and high quality modern synthesizer.
 Rivals that of Xfer Serum and NI Massive.
   - There is also a fully GPLv3-licensed fork called [`Vitalium`] that has all the non-GPL stuff removed.
 - [`Helm`] - High-quality modern monophonic synthesizer.
 The older sibling to Vital.
 The oscillators are not stereo though.
-- [`Surge`] - Feature-rich hybrid synthesizer that was once sold as a commercial product.
+- [`Surge XT`] - Feature-rich hybrid synthesizer that was once sold as a commercial product.
+(It has since evolved into its own thing with many new features added.)
 - [`OB-Xd`] - A high quality subtractive analog synth modeled after the Oberheim OB-X.
 - [`Monique Mono-Synth`] - High-quality subtractive monophonic synth.
 Now open source!
 - [`Dexed`] - Synthesizer closely modelled after the Yamaha DX7.